Hire a Private Investigator for Family Matters

 • Natural Guardianship – Some jurisdictions allow the parent of a child to exercise the authority of a legal guardian without a formal court appointment.
 In such circumstances, the parent acting in that capacity is called the natural custodian of that parent’s child.

-What does a Private Investigator Need to Know?
+What Does a Private Investigator Need to Know?

 A private investigator should be aware of family laws and regulations governing alimony and child support in the area in which their case is based.
 Although private investigators are not lawyers (in most cases) and are not expected to provide legal advice, it is helpful to understand the law to consult your client on such matters.
 The more you know, the better resource you become for them.